 - manage a person’s rights and obligations in relation to external payment systems;

 - develop, establish and administer alliances and other arrangements with other organisations in relation to the promotion and use of Phillip Riley’s related products and services;

-- develop and identify products and services that may interest clients and staff; and
+- develop and identify products and services that may interest clients, candidates and staff; and

-- tell clients about products and services that we believe may be of interest.
+- tell clients and candidates about products and services that we believe may be of interest.

 Phillip Riley produces several publications.
 We may also collect data to monitor the use of these publications.

-Phillip Riley uses Personal Information only for the purpose for which it was provided and for directly related purposes (unless otherwise required by or authorised under law).
-We may state a more specific purpose at the point of collecting your information.
+Phillip Riley uses personal information only for the purpose for which it was provided and for directly related purposes (unless otherwise required by or authorised under law).
+We may state a more specific purpose when we collect your information.